-London is widely recognized for a variety of things considered British, among them including its Tower of London which is a historic clock tower and iconic symbol of England of massive cultural significance.
-Big Ben is the nickname for the Great Bell of the clock which is now used to refer both the clock and the tower.
-The capital of England and in extension the United Kingdom is London.
-It is the largest city in England and has been a major settlement for two millennia ever since its founding as Londinium by the Romans.
+London is widely recognized for a variety of things considered British, among them including its Tower of London which is a historic castle that served as a royal residence, armory, treasury, prison and more before being a tourist attraction and open to the public in the present day.
+Being the capital of England and in extension United Kingdom, London is also the largest city and has been a major settlement for two millennia ever since its founding as Londinium by the Romans.
 London is regarded as a significant global city, exuding considerable impact upon various domains of arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism and transportation among others.

-Heathrow Airport is the main airport in England and the second busiest airport in the world by international passenger traffic which is located 23 kilometers west of central London, near the south end of the London Borough of Hillindon.
+Heathrow Airport is the main airport in England and the second busiest airport in the world by international passenger traffic which is located 23 kilometers west of central London, near the south end of the London Borough of Hillingdon.
 Formerly named as London Airport since its opening in 1946 before being renamed in 1966, the Heathrow Airport is the largest among all airports serving Greater London and is considered the main gateway into the United Kingdom.
-Heathrow Airport has four active terminals, namely the Queen’s Terminal or Terminal 2, Oceanic Terminal or Terminal 3, Terminal 4 and Terminal 5.
+Heathrow Airport has four active terminals, namely the Queen's Terminal or Terminal 2, Oceanic Terminal or Terminal 3, Terminal 4 and Terminal 5.
 Terminal 1 has been closed since 2015.
 It is the primary hub for British Airways and a base for Virgin Atlantic, while different terminals would serve different airlines from all over the world.
 In addition to that, it also caters to Philippine Airlines for passenger flights to and from Manila.

 Also known as London Gatwick, the Gatwick Airport is the second busiest airport in the United Kingdom and the busiest single-use runway airport in the world.
 The airport is located in Crawley, West Sussex which is at southeast England.
-Initially opened as an aerodrome in the late 1920s the airport begins to be used for commercial flights since 1933.
-Gatwick Airport is owned and operated by Gatwick Airport Limited with British United Airways and Dan-Air being two of the biggest airlines here.
+It is owned and operated by Gatwick Airport Limited with British United Airways and Dan-Air being two of the biggest airlines that operate here.

-London has a temperate oceanic climate in which it is much drier than other global cities such as Rome, Bordeaux, Lisbon, Naples, Sydney or New York.
-Summers are generally warm and can be hot at times, with an average of 31 days above 25 degree Celsius annually.
+London has a temperate oceanic climate in which it is much drier than other global cities while summers are generally warm and can be hot at times, with an average of 31 days above 25 degree Celsius annually.
 On the other hand, winters are cooler and much more stable with lesser temperature variation.
 The temperature extremes could range from -16.1 degree Celsius which was last recorded during January 1962 to 38.1 degree Celsius which was last recorded during August 2003.

-In London, you can look forward to enjoying many festivals throughout the year because England is a country with a rich tradition, history and culture.
-In February, London would become home to one of the largest Chinese New Year celebration outside the region of Asia, with lion dances, parade and cultural entertainment being held in Trafalgar Square, Chinatown, and Shaftesbury Avenue.
+In London, you can look forward to enjoy many festivals throughout the year because England is a country with a rich tradition, history and culture.
+In February, London would be the venue to one of the largest Chinese New Year celebration outside Asia, with a variety of events held in Trafalgar Square, Chinatown, and Shaftesbury Avenue.
 In the same month, there is London Fashion Week.
-The London Marathon is organised in April.
+The London Marathon is organized in April.
 In June, expect to see festivals like the City of London Festival, Taste of London as well as the Wimbledon Championships which would continue till July.
 Guy Fawkes Night is in November, while the whole country will gear up for Christmas and eve of New Year in December.